Monday, October 4, 2021

 Based on time increments, they include unlimited travel on public transportation and one free admittance to dozens of attractions, such as the Guildhall Art Gallery, Royal Air Force Museum, royal palaces, Shakespeare's Globe Theatre, Botanic Gardens, London Zoo, tours of stadiums, and distillery tours.
 However, since the city's largest museums are free to everyone, and there is no cost to enter churches or cathedrals, we opted not to get those cards.

 Instead, Lewis and went to the Underground station to buy an Oyster Card.
 It's called an Oyster because the chip-card is encased in the card itselffor security and protection.
-Alas, the £5 fee to buy it is non-refundable, but the cards never expire.
+The £5 fee to buy it is non-refundable, but the cards never expire.
 So, whenever we visit London again, our cards will still workand retain any unused balance.
 That is cool.
 Tap-and-go technology let us buy our cards quickly, and you tap-to-load the card with monetary value.

 Unlike other cities where you can only add value to the cards at transit stations, you can upload funds to your Oyster Card at hundreds of shops that feature the tap-and-go kiosk.
 That is hugely convenient.